uber/piranha/generic/README.md

     }
 }
 ```
-In the case when STALE_FLAG is treated, we would expect Piranha to refactor the code as shown below (assuming) :
+In the case when STALE_FLAG is treated, we would expect Piranha to refactor the code as shown below (assuming that `STALE_FLAG` is treated) :
 ```
 class PiranhaDemo {